AGTGreg/AppBlocks/docs/_coverpage.md

 ![logo](/media/appblocks_logo.png)
 # AppBlocks

-> All you need to build your front-end in a small package.
+> All you need to build your front-end in a small and lightweight package with 0 dependencies.
 >
-> 4.6kB minified | 1.8kB Gzipped
+> 5.3kB minified | 2kB Gzipped

 [GitHub](https://github.com/AGTGreg/AppBlocks.git)